US slowed hiring but still added a solid 209,000 jobs in June in sign of economy’s resilience

 Most of the details in the report underscored the job market’s durability.
 The length of the average work week edged up, a sign that customer demand is strong enough to keep employees busy.
 And wage growth accelerated: Hourly pay is up 4.4% from a year ago.
 Wages are now growing faster than year-over-year inflation, which amounted to 4% in May.

-The wage data will likely raise concerns at the Fed, which is worried that faster pay gains will perpetuate inflation by leading companies to raise prices to offset their higher labor costs.
+The wage data may raise concerns at the Fed, which is worried that faster pay gains will perpetuate inflation by leading companies to raise prices to offset their higher labor costs.
 The Fed wants to see hiring and wage increases slow before halting its rate hikes.

+“This is kind of a Goldilocks report,” said Julia Coronado, president of MacroPolicy Perspectives, an economic research firm.
+“It’s a resilient labor market — not too hot, not too cool.”

+Friday’s data contained some evidence of a slower pace of hiring, which could reassure the Fed that the economy is moderating.
+Most of the job growth came from state and local governments, health care companies and private education, which together added 133,000 jobs.
+Because those sectors don’t depend on robust consumer spending as much as the rest of the economy does, their hiring gains don’t really reflect rising consumer demand — the main fuel for inflation.

+“It’s hard to say that’s too fast,” Baker said.
+“That’s pretty much sustainable.”

+The government on Friday also downgraded its estimate of job growth for April and May combined by a substantial 110,000, another sign that hiring has eased from last year’s breakneck pace.

-The economy is beset by high interest rates, elevated inflation and nagging worries about a possible recession resulting from the Fed’s ever-higher interest rates.
-Yet many industries keep adding jobs to keep up with consumer spending and restore their workforces to pre-pandemic levels.
+The economy has been beset by high interest rates, elevated inflation and nagging worries about a possible recession resulting from the Fed’s ever-higher interest rates.
+Even so, many industries keep adding jobs to keep up with consumer spending and restore their workforces to pre-pandemic levels.

 The solid pace of hiring and rising wages have enabled consumers to keep spending on services, from traveling to dining out to attending entertainment events.
 While economists have repeatedly forecast a recession for later this year or next year, a downturn is unlikely as long as companies keep steadily filling jobs.